yildizsrcn/ReadMe-Generator/README.md

 ## License

-This application is covered under the MIT License.
+This application has MIT License.

 ## Contributing